Occupied City: Release

 The film premiered at the 2023 Cannes Film Festival as a special screening on 17 May 2023.
 It also screened at the 50th Telluride Film Festival on 31 August 2023.

-A24 will release the film in North America and New Regency will release it internationally, while September Film will release it in the Netherlands.
-The film was released in the United States on 25 December 2023 and in the United Kingdom and Ireland on 9 February 2024 through Modern Films, with a nationwide live Q&A from The Barbican Centre in London.
+A24 released the film in North America and New Regency released it internationally, while September Film released it in the Netherlands.
+The film was released in the United States on 25 December 2023 and in the United Kingdom and Ireland on 9 February 2024 through Modern Films, with a nationwide live Q&A from the Barbican Centre in London.

 Extended cut

-The Rijksmuseum in Amsterdam announced a 34-hour version of the film will be projected silently and continuously onto the museum’s south façade from 12 September 2025 until 25 January 2026.
+The Rijksmuseum in Amsterdam presented a 34-hour version of the film that was projected silently and continuously onto the museum’s south façade from 12 September 2025 until 25 January 2026.

-During this time, in the museum’s auditorium, there will also be a version with sound and voice‑over shown during museum hours on selected days, including a full continuous screening of the entire 34‑hour version starting Saturday 11 October 2025 at 9:30 AM, running until Sunday evening 12 October 2025.
+During that time, in the museum’s auditorium, a version with sound and voice-over was shown during museum hours on selected days, including a full continuous screening of the entire 34-hour version that ran from the morning of 11 October 2025 until evening the following day.